Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Algorithms for Minimizing Explanations

-With an oracle defined with an interface compatible with the MARCO algorithm, we initialize a set $S_{cur}$ of variable indices to remove to the empty set of indices (line 9), and a CNF formula $M$ to the empty set of clauses (line 10).
-We then repeatedly check the satisfiability of $M$ using a SAT solver (line 11).
-If $M$ is satisfiable, we extract a solution from the solver, which becomes our new seed (line 12).
-We then check if removing variables with indices in the seed yields a more expensive explanation than has been found before (line 13).
-If that is the case, we block the seed and all of its subsets by appending a blocking clause to $M$ (line 14, where $\phi_i$ is a variable in the CNF formula).
-Otherwise, we query the oracle for satisfiability with the new seed (line 15).
-If the seed is satisfiable, we climb up in the lattice until we find a MSS (line 16).
-We then block all of its subsets by appending a blocking clause to $M$ (line 17).
-Otherwise, we climb down until we find a MUS, and block all of its supersets (lines 20--21).
-This process is repeated until the SAT solver concludes that $M$ is unsatisfiable, in which case all MSSes have been considered.
-Finally, the algorithm returns a set of variable indices present in an explanation that is minimum with respect to $g$ (line 24).
+With an oracle defined with an interface compatible with the MARCO algorithm, we initialize a set $S_{cur}$ of variable indices to remove to the empty set of indices (line~9), and a CNF formula $M$ to the empty set of clauses (line~10).
+We then repeatedly check the satisfiability of $M$ using a SAT solver (line~11).
+If $M$ is satisfiable, we extract a solution from the solver, which becomes our new seed (line~12).
+We then check if removing variables with indices in the seed yields a more verbose explanation than has been found before (line~13).
+If that is the case, we block the seed and all of its subsets by appending a blocking clause to $M$ (line~14, where $\phi_i$ is a variable in the CNF formula).
+Otherwise, we query the oracle for satisfiability with the new seed (line~15).
+If the seed is satisfiable, we climb up in the lattice until we find a MSS (line~16), and block all of its subsets by appending a blocking clause to $M$ (line~17).
+We then compute the cardinality of the seed that yields an explanation that is less verbose than any of the previously ones encountered (line~19), and block all smaller ones (line~20).